Giuseppe Picone: Life

 Under the invitation of Renato Zanella he was the first Italian to guest at the New Years Concert 2005 live worldwide from Vienna.

 In Italy guested in many TV broadcasting including, Festa della Repubbica from Rome, the final night of the famous Festival of Sanremo 2009, Premio Caruso from Sorrento and in 2010 was the leading dancer of the Italian New Years Concert from the Theatre la Fenice of Venice.

 In March 2010 he was the only Italian dancer to take part at the New York City Center Theatre Galà Tribute to a dance legend - Vladimir Vassiliev.
 Andrea Bocelli invited him to his famous annual concert in Lajatico (Italy), with such star as Carreras and Italian Pop Star Zucchero.
 In December 2010 he recorded in Pisa the Galà Concert of Bocelli "Notte Illuminata".

 Since 2004 he has been artistic director of the Gran Gala' (Picone and The Giants of Ballet).

-Since 2016 he has been director of the Teatro di San Carlo di Napoli Ballet Company.
+Since 2016, he has been director of the Ballet Company of the Teatro di San Carlo in Naples.
 As a choreographer he create a new version of Nutcraker and Cinderella, and an acclaimed version of Bolero.
 Tchaikowsky Classic, Elegie, Carmina Burana and Homage to Verdi, are among other works he has created in the last years.
 In 2019 at the Arena di Verona for the opera La Traviata by Maestro Franco Zeffirelli, he choreographed the dance scene of "Le zingarelle e Matadores" and it went on air live on the Italian channel Rai1.
 In May 2023 he was invited by Maestro Jacopo Sipari di Pescasseroli to the Opera House of Tirana to stage his new version of Don Quixote.